MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 ## Aggregated metrics

-Aggregation or calculation is done over certain calculation scope or ‘context'.
-Scope is defined by different analytical views in Minit.​ This example uses the Process map.
+Aggregation or calculation is done over certain calculation scope or context.
+Scope is defined by different analytical views in minit.​ This example uses the process map.

 Process map is the most common type of display for process mining analysis.
-Each element of the map - node(activity) or path(edge) displays an aggregated value for all events with the same activity value.
-In the example below you see the representation of two activities: 'Get lowest approval level' and 'Approving on specific level'.
-For both nodes, the displayed value represents 95 single events in the data set and displays the aggregated value (for all) of it.
-In this case it is the total number of events.
+Each element of the map - node (activity) or path (edge) displays an aggregated value for all events with the same activity value.
+In the example below, you see the representation of two activities: *Assemble bicycle* and *Send parts to engineering*.
+For both nodes, the displayed value represents 109 single events in the data set and displays the aggregated value for all of it.
+In this case, it's the total number of events.

 :::image type="content" alt-text="Screenshot of the total count." source="media/process-map-detail-1.png":::